 I’m Jess Lamb!
-I am a Nurse Coach, Meditation Coach and Reiki Practitioner.
-I help individuals with anxiety heal holistically.
+I'm a holistic nurse coach for anxious moms.
+I help mommas with anxiety heal holistically.
 I hold space for you.
 I allow you to have a safe space for transformation.
 Where we pull back the layers of bull shit keeping you stuck in the energy pattern of anxiety.
-Where you can be authentically you with out those layers of bull shit.
-Where we can define what your truth is and shift you into a mindset that is more in alignment with your purpose and the vision you want to create for your life.
+Where you can be authentically you without those layers of bull shit.
+Where we can define what your truth is and shift you into a mindset that is more in alignment with your purpose and the vision you want to create for your life and your family.
 We take apart and dismantle this illusion of safety you get from anxiety and work on letting it go.
-So you can step into a more powerful more abundant more radiant you.
+So that you can embrace motherhood to be the most amazing momma.

 01. Dog Mom of two.